wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Beatrice: Oooh, I see what you mean, I feel womanly, but without the catty-ness!

-D3: Oh, I agree.
+Gertrude: Oh, I agree.
 I feel very chilled out!

-D4: Does anyone fancy a bit of yoga?
+Amelia: Does anyone fancy a bit of yoga?

 Dorothy: You see... it's all natural and MUCH better for your mental health.
 You can find the recipe on my Instagram page.